 2008 Toyota Tacoma Crankshaft Seal Parts Q&A

-Q: How to remove the front crankshaft seal on 2008 Toyota Tacoma?
+Q: How to remove a crankshaft seal on 2008 Toyota Tacoma?